-The General Regulations (G. Regulations) and General Rules apply to all faculties of the University of Pretoria.
+The General Regulations (referred to as G.1-G.56) and General Rules apply to all faculties of the University of Pretoria.
 It is expected of all students to familiarise themselves well with these regulations and rules as well as all faculty-specific and programme-specific regulations and information as stipulated in the online yearbook.
 Ignorance concerning these regulations will not be accepted as an excuse for any transgression.